Private equity real estate: Why (not) to invest, types of investments, top funds

 What is private equity real estate?

-Private equity real estate refers to the investment in real estate properties through private equity firms or funds, which are considered alternative investment vehicles, like mutual funds or hedge funds.
+Private equity real estate refers to investing in real estate properties through private equity firms or funds, which are considered alternative investment vehicles, like mutual funds or hedge funds.

 Private equity firms and outside investors find each other through real estate investment banking services.
 Within a real estate private equity fund, there are two main parties: